 Holes 14 & 15 integrate a helix ramp, balloon ride and a mysterious stone circle.
 One thing that seems to have really expanded the schedule is the convoluted way of getting a course from layout to a three dimensional illustration.
 This has required the use of a mix of applications with each hole demanding a bespoke approach to getting the final result.
 Its all starting to pull together now which is really promising but as usual, polishing takes time.
 I’m also considering buying a new office chair as the padding on this one has pretty much disintegrated.

-Here’s a word from the three armed media man at Redtone Media with an update on the audio!
+Here’s a word from Dan at https://www.danmillidge.co.uk/ with an update on the audio!

 Dan – “Its a great opportunity to work on a game like Wonderputt.
 It’s unique and challenging to fill a world that has so many varied things going on.
 Due to Reece’s theme of scientific illustration I set out to find nostalgic and scientific sounds inspired by old school science videos and programs like tomorrows world and mix them with modern effects and filters.
 This will hopefully create a modern sound-scape but with a nostalgic taste.
 Also, figuring out the best scale to sound effects and keeping them consistent throughout the game has proven difficult.”